The Chemical and Genetic

 We now understand that volatile aromatic compounds (VOCs), with retronasal detection, also greatly influence flavor.
 Researchers at the University of Florida have helped rank the importance of the various tomato VOCs based on carefully controlled taste panel results.
 They have found that although there are over 400 VOCs in tomatoes, less than a couple dozen have a significant influence on flavor.
 It should be noted that some common VOCs have a positive influence on flavor and others have a negative impact.

 One family of important VOCs (apocartenoids) is derived from the breakdown of carotenoid pigments.
 The apocarotenoid flavor compound derived from lycopene is different from the one derived from beta-carotene and both are different from the cis-lycopene apocarotenoid found in tangerine tomatoes.
-Most of these carotenoid pigments have an affect on both color and flavor.
+Most of these carotenoid pigments have an effect on both color and flavor.
 A 2010 study ranked flavor in this order: wild type (85% lycopene/15% beta-carotene) > crimson (100% lycopene) > tangerine > yellow.
 This comparison used isogenic lines that varied only in the noted carotenoid pathway alleles.
-Another study found that the primary beta-carotene derived apocarotenoid VOC (beta-Ionone) was second only to sugar content in its positive correlation to flavor.
+Another study found that the primary beta-carotene-derived apocarotenoid VOC (beta-Ionone) was second only to sugar content in its positive correlation to flavor.
 Some apocarotenoid VOCs also increases the perception of sweetness, without changing sugar content.
-Since sugar content and fruit size are negatively correlated, any enhancement of “sweetness” without increasing sugar content will help improve flavor of larger fruited types.
+Since sugar content and fruit size are negatively correlated, any enhancement of “sweetness” without increasing sugar content will help improve the flavor of larger fruited types.

-The research group at the University of Florida, with numerous scientific colleagues, have recently published scientific papers that compare the genes expressed and/or the chemical composition of wild relatives, heirloom types and modern hybrids.
+The research group at the University of Florida, with numerous scientific colleagues, has recently published scientific papers that compare the genes expressed and/or the chemical composition of wild relatives, heirloom types, and modern hybrids.
 They found a significantly higher concentration of favorable VOCs in some of the heirloom types and most of the wild relatives, compared to modern hybrids.
-One of the more interesting findings was that during domestication (wild > cultivated) there was loss of the favorable allele for a key gene controlling production of several favorable VOCs.
+One of the more interesting findings was that during domestication (wild > cultivated) there was the loss of the favorable allele for a key gene controlling the production of several favorable VOCs.
 This favorable allele was identified in a specific accession of S. pimpinellafolium and is now a target for crossing into modern tomato breeding lines.

-There are several other examples of loss of favorable flavor alleles or combination of alleles during domestication and modern breeding.
-This is generally attributed to a general loss of genetic variability (i.e. genetic drift) during a domestication period with intense selection for large fruit phenotype, and to modern breeding focused almost exclusively on yield, disease resistance and firm fruit that are easy to ship.
-Pre-domestication genetic resources are available, e.g. the UC Davis Tomato Genetic Resource Center, which contain the desired combinations of these favorable flavor alleles.
+There are several other examples of loss of favorable flavor alleles or a combination of alleles during domestication and modern breeding.
+This is generally attributed to a general loss of genetic variability (i.e. genetic drift) during a domestication period with intense selection for large fruit phenotype, and to modern breeding focused almost exclusively on yield, disease resistance, and firm fruit that are easy to ship.
+Pre-domestication genetic resources are available, e.g. the UC Davis Tomato Genetic Resource Center, which contains the desired combinations of these favorable flavor alleles.

-Most tomato breeders are very optimistic about simultaneously improving flavor, fruit quality, fruit yield and plant health/disease resistance in tomatoes.
+Most tomato breeders are very optimistic about simultaneously improving flavor, fruit quality, fruit yield, and plant health/disease resistance in tomatoes.